John Lautner-Designed Homes

 You’ve probably seen the inside of architect John Lautner’s homes, but you may not have realized it.

 That’s because this famous mid-century American architect’s stunning space-age homes (including the Elrod House, pictured above) serve perfectly as movie sets: they’re dramatic, make a huge visual impact and frankly, they don’t look like anything else on earth.
-For the lucky few, like publisher Benedikt Taschen, they continue to be fantasies for the people lucky enough to live in them.
+A lucky few, like publisher Benedikt Taschen, have made their home inside these iconic cinematic sets.

 Trained by Frank Lloyd Wright and with a career spanning over 50 years, Lautner established his practice in Los Angeles.
 His style is often categorized as “organic modernism” and feels warmer than designs by contemporaries Richard Neutra or Rudolph Schindler.
 Lautner houses are beautiful for their looks alone, but it’s fun to discover which movies were filmed there.